Section_03a // ENGINEERING_DIRECTOR

+I studied aerospace engineering at the École nationale d'aérotechnique and mechanical engineering at ÉTS, then spent the past five years working as a mechanical designer on a wide range of projects — from engine test cell design to HSE structural projects, heavy machinery and tool design.
 I started Metric Systems to do mechanical design the way I always wished it was done on the projects I supported earlier in my career — measured on the floor, drafted with care, and supervised through to install.
-Five years in, I've built up a portfolio of experience across various fields that lets me take on ever bigger design challenges.
 Every request gets considered on its own merits, and anything where the safety risk would outpace my current experience is referred out to more seasoned engineers I trust.
 The name Metric Systems comes from a Quebec quirk: imperial and SI units live side by side on every shop floor — but I aim to never repeat a Mars Climate Orbiter (1999) and keep things standard.
 Always metric, always satisfied, always safe.

 Experience